 She's saving him from…the kids?

-Yet something in Addy's golden-brown eyes tells him not to rush her.
-If this romance is to go anywhere, he needs to let her take the lead.
-Given the sizzling potential of what they have together, Lucas is okay with that.
+this romance is to go anywhere, he needs to let her take the lead.
+Given

 Good book with both fun and emotional depth.
 It was a little slow to start for me, but really picked up steam by the middle.
 Lucas is in New Orleans looking after his niece and two nephews.
 He had been estranged from his brother and sister-in-law for thirteen years, but when his brother was injured in Afghanistan and his sister-in-law needed to be in Virginia with him, he went.
 The kids don't know him at all and Lucas has no experience with kids so he is floundering.
 When one of the boys drives his motorbike through Addy's greenhouse she takes pity on Lucas and offers to help him with the kids.
 There is an attraction between them, but Lucas sees a great deal of wariness in Addy's eyes, so he is determined to take his time.